Personal, Social, Health and Economics Policy 2021

-Our person, social, health and relationships education (PSHRE) programme promotes children’s personal, social and economic development, as well as their health and wellbeing.
+Our personal, social, health and economic education (PSHE) programme promotes children’s personal, social and economic development, as well as their health and wellbeing.
 It helps to give children the knowledge, skills and understanding they need to lead confident, healthy lives and to become informed, active, responsible citizens.

-At Percy Main, children’s wellbeing, happiness and safety are our first priority, and PSHRE is the key vehicle through which we share this with the children.
-We regard PSHRE as an important, integral component of the whole curriculum; it is central to our approach and at the core of our ethos.
+At Percy Main, children’s wellbeing, happiness and safety are our first priority, and PSHE is the key vehicle through which we share this with the children.
+We regard PSHE as an important, integral component of the whole curriculum; it is central to our approach and at the core of our ethos.

 Health and Wellbeing – Children will be taught what constitutes a healthy lifestyle as well as how to maintain physical, mental and emotional health and wellbeing.
 They will be aware of safety issues, including how to respond to an emergency and they will know how to manage change, including puberty, transition and loss.
-We work with a variety of external agencies to support our teaching in this strand including Nexus, RNLI, Commando Joes and North East Ambulance Service.
+We work with a variety of external agencies to support our teaching in this strand including Nexus, RNLI, Commando Joes and My School Health.

 This is grouped under the headings:

 Relationships - Children will develop and maintain a variety of healthy relationships within a range of social and cultural contexts.
 They will be taught how to recognise and manage emotions within a range of relationships and how to recognise risky or negative relationships, including all forms of bullying, abuse and coercive relationships, and how /who to ask for help.
 Children are also taught how to respect equality and diversity in relationships.
-We work with a variety of external agencies to support our teaching in this strand including Operation Encompass and NSPCC.
+We work with a variety of external agencies to support our teaching in this strand including NSPCC and My School Health.